Murtaza-Yaqubi/Yaqubi-MADA-project/README.md

 figures: Contains visualizations (e.g., histograms, bar plots, violin plots) produced during the analysis.

 tables: Contains summary tables and other output tables in RDS format that support the findings presented in the manuscript.

+README.md: This file, which provides an overview of the repository and guidance on how to get started.

+Getting Started

+Clone or Download the Repository: Begin by cloning this repository to your local machine or downloading it as a ZIP file.
+Open the Project: Open the project in RStudio using the provided .Rproj file to set the correct working directory.
+Install Required Packages: Ensure that you have all necessary R packages installed.
+Consider using renv or a similar package management tool for reproducibility.

+Run the Code:
+Start with the scripts in the processing-code subfolder to clean and process the raw data.
+Proceed with the scripts in eda-code to conduct exploratory data analysis.
+Run the scripts in analysis-code to perform the main statistical and predictive analyses.

+View the Results: Check the results folder for generated figures and tables, and refer to the products folder for the final manuscript (manuscript.qmd) and accompanying document (manuscript.docx).

+Contributing

+If you plan to extend or modify this analysis, please maintain the established folder structure for consistency.
+Use descriptive commit messages, and include README.md files or comments in any new folders or files to explain their purpose.